-Anna Deavere Smith’s brilliance, love for her fellowman and her portrayal of the racial tensions that arose in 1991—when 7-year old Gavin Cato died under the wheel of a car in the Grand Rebbe’s motorcade in Crown Heights—are so richly demonstrated and profoundly felt by the audience during “Fires In The Mirror,” playing at the Signature Theatre.
+Anna Deavere Smith’s brilliance, love for her fellowman and her portrayal of the racial tensions that arose in 1991—when 7-year old Gavin Cato died under the wheel of a car in the Grand Rebbe’s motorcade in Crown Heights—are so richly demonstrated and profoundly felt by the audience during “Fires in the Mirror,” playing at the Signature Theatre.
 Smith’s intensely conceived and written work is one of the most beautiful examples of journalism come to life.
 She personally interviewed dozens of people after Cato was killed, from both sides of the divide: the West Indian community, which lost this young life, and the Jewish community, which as a consequence of Cato’s death, lost the life of Yankel Rosenbaum.

-Through Smith's candid, vivid, enthralling capturing of the heart, emotions and trauma that had been suffered by everyone due to the child's death, the audience is able to see this tragedy from many perspectives.
-Smith also interviewed community activists including Rev. Al Sharpton, Angela Davis and Sonnie Carson, people who wanted to stand for the family and this travesty that had occurred in the Black community of Crown Heights.
+Through Smith’s candid, vivid, enthralling capturing of the heart, emotions and trauma that had been suffered by everyone due to the child’s death, the audience is able to see this tragedy from many perspectives.
+Smith also interviewed community activists including the Rev. Al Sharpton, Angela Davis and Sonnie Carson, people who wanted to stand for the family and this travesty that had occurred in the Black community of Crown Heights.
 It is riveting to hear from the 24 characters depicted here.

 This play is heart-wrenching, powerful, thought-provoking and moving to experience.
 It will leave you stunned after you sit for 1 hour and 45 minutes straight.
 I must say I was so touched by this production and the passionate performance of Washington, as others around me shouted “BRAVO,” I simply couldn’t speak, all I could do was stand and clap as loudly as I could.

 But, I can speak now, “BRAVO, BRAVO!
-Job Well DONE!
+Job well DONE!
 This magnificent piece of theatrical genius is only playing through Dec.
-22 at the Romulus Linney Courtyard Theatre at The Pershing Square Signature Center located at 480 West 42nd Street between 9th and 10th Avenues.
-Please make plans to visit the Signature Theatre and experience Smith’s powerful work, which has fantastic direction by Saheem Ali, marvelous scenic design by Arnulfo Maldonado; wonderful costume design by Dede M. Ayite, interesting lighting design by Alan C. Edwards and delightful sound design by Mikaal Sulaiman.
+22 at the Romulus Linney Courtyard Theatre at The Pershing Square Signature Center located at 480 West 42nd Street between 9th and 10th avenues.
+Please make plans to visit the Signature Theatre and experience Smith’s powerful work, which has fantastic direction by Saheem Ali, marvelous scenic design by Arnulfo Maldonado, wonderful costume design by Dede M. Ayite, interesting lighting design by Alan C. Edwards, and delightful sound design by Mikaal Sulaiman.

-for more info, visit www.signaturetheatre.org.
+For more information, visit www.signaturetheatre.org.